morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 (Warning: no USB WiFi adapters with the mt7925 chipset are available to buy at this time - 2025-03-19 - M.2 and PCIe cards with the mt7925 chip are available.)

 Edit: 2025-04-12 - I am aware of at least one USB WiFi adapter that uses the mt7925 chip that is in testing but am not at liberty to pass along any additional information.
-How adapters will be available soon.
+WiFi 7 adapters with in-kernel drivers should be available soon.

 -----